The Beginner’s Guide to Brand Pillars

 3. Develop Your Brand Identity

 Define the visual and verbal elements that will make up your brand’s identity.
-This includes your logo, color palette, typography, and tone of voice.
+This includes your business logo design, color palette, typography, and tone of voice.
 Ensure these elements are cohesive and align with your brand’s purpose and values.

 4. Define Your Company Values